boomboom12/CL-Self-Driving-Car-Portfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JMvCpzSXIag?si=zKpc_6qXy9Ut-ZDU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Hi, my name is Christopher and I'm from South Pasadena High School, and I am excited to what I did in my milestone 2 with you.
 First, I learned to use the ultrasonic sensor to detect obstacles and even follow my hand, then combined what I learned in the previous steps to make the car drive on its own.
 I also added remote control using the IRemote library after, which I thought was really cool since it reminded me of playing with RC cars in my childhood.
 One issue that I faced was that the car veered to one side because one motor was faster, but I fixed it by adjusting the motor speeds so it could finally drive straight.
 Now I’m planning to add RGB lights to show speed, a top shell, and color detection.
 Overall, I’m very excited to keep working on it and see where it goes.